ding-lab/CromwellRunner/README.md

 Details specific to this batch are recorded in the `README.project.md` file for future reference.

+See installation details at bottom of this document (TODO: intgrate)

 ## Basic concepts

 Important things to be aware of when running CromwellRunner.